 "I work mainly reporting the changes taking place in Cuba (the country where I currently live) and keeping testimonials of the traditions and people who are disappearing throughout the years"

 "My main goal is to create a photographic memoir of a passionate country that will never be the same."

-- Documentary photography in Cuba: Cuban idiosyncrasy, traditions and religion.
-December 2013 and 2014 with Tino Soriano (National Geographic and World Press Photo).
+- Documentary photography in Cuba: Cuban idiosyncrasy, traditions and religion with Tino Soriano (National Geographic and World Press Photo).